VKSingh03/Kuka_robot_LBR_iiwa/README.md

 ```
 ***
 ### Note
- The arm_control.py takes a initial setup time to compute the trajectory and joint angles using inverse kinemayics.
+ The arm_control.py takes a initial setup time to compute the trajectory and joint angles using inverse kinematics.
  The robot will start moving once this initial time is over.